rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

 user.rb:40:in `<main>'
 ```

+Ok, great!

-Ok!
-So the backtrace that Ruby returns to us when we call `caller` includes
+So the backtrace that Ruby returns to us when we call `caller` includes the
+method name that we are after: the test method that has, at some point in the
+past, called the current method `assert_equal`.

-the method name that we are after.
-All we have to do is filter this array for
+All we have to do is filter this array for a line that includes `test_`, and
-a line that includes `test_`, and then extract the method name from that line:
+then extract the method name from that line:

 ```ruby